Powdery mildew Spores are Already in Your Garden

 The Power of Spores

 Consider the nature of spores; they exist to reproduce.
 Not to mention, they are invincible.
-They can survive in all weather extremes for long periods of time, travel great distances, and there are lots of them in our environment.
-Studies look at how far above and below us they exist in order to help define the limits of our biosphere.
+They can survive in all weather extremes for long periods, and travel great distances, and there are lots of them in our environment.
+Studies look at how far above and below us they exist to help define the limits of our biosphere.

 Know Your Enemy